Mga: Transportation

 Mga is an important railway node.
 There is a train service from St. Petersburg that passes through Mga leaving from the Moskovsky and Ladozhsky train stations in the eastward direction.
 This train also serves many other settlements in this region, and is used for travel to summer houses (dachas) by many St. Petersburg residents during the warmer seasons.
 Other railways connect Mga with Volkhov, Kirishi, Ulyanovka, and Kirovsk.
 All of them are served by suburban trains.

-The A120 road, which encircles Saint Petersburg, passes Mga and provides access to M18 highway, which connects Saint Petersburg and Murmansk, and to M10 highway, which connects Saint Petersburg and Moscow.
+The A120 highway, which encircles Saint Petersburg, passes Mga and provides access to M18 highway, which connects Saint Petersburg and Murmansk, and to M10 highway, which connects Saint Petersburg and Moscow.
 Local roads also connect Mga with Tosno, Lyuban, and Pavlovo.

 Culture and recreation

 Mga contains two cultural heritage monuments classified as cultural and historical heritage of local significance.
 Both monuments commemorate the events of World War II.